saeed-sufi/GA/README.md

 * Set your timezone to where your servers that are runnig your cart system are located.

 * Always consider the first property in an account, as a decoy property for spam bots and for your real site make a second property.

+* The main use case of real time reporting is to check if the GA is working as expected.